-In 2010 the MoE, together with the University of Bologna, organized a workshop focused on awareness raising on provisions by art.9 of the Aarhus Convention, information on the Task force on access to justice and a debate with the NGOs and general public on access to justice in environmental matters in Italy.
-The proceedings will be published in 2011.
+Specifically on the Aarhus convention, in 2010 the M0E, together with the University of Bologna, organized a workshop focused on awareness raising on provisions by art.9 of the Convention, information on the Task force on access to justice and a debate with the NGOs and general public on access to justice in environmental matters in Italy.
+The proceedings were published in 2011 and widely distributed.
+In 2012, it has been the turn of a workshop on public participation, involving all governmental and non governmental stakeholders.
+The workshop has served as a tool to inform the public on their right to participate and to collect examples of public participation, at all levels, as well as innovative methods.